 Over the years, he has won the titles of Southport Singer of the Year; Liverpool Singer of the Year; The Stiwt Young Singer of the Year and Liverpool’s Most Promising Singer of the Year Award.

-2018 sees Kieron-Connor join the Britten-Pears Programme at Aldeburgh Festival in the roles of Didymus in Theodora and Tolomeo in Julius Caesar with Bury Court Opera.
+2018 sees Kieron-Connor join the Britten-Pears Programme at Aldeburgh Festival in the role of Didymus in Theodora and Armindo in Partenope for Iford Arts.

 Artist biographies are updated frequently, so please contact us for the latest version.
 This biography should not be reproduced or altered without permission.